Lafeber have useful pet sitter prep.

 In most communities there are people who pet sit for a living.
 The best way to find one is through a reference from a bird-owning friend, from a veterinarian or bird-store owner.
 Often vet techs also pet sit to supplement their income.
 If there is a bird club in your area, they probably list bird pet sitters.

 A friend who gets along with your bird can make a good pet sitter, if you think he or she will be reliable.
-Sometimes, especially in an emergency, a friend, neighbor or family member may be called on to take care of your bird.
+Sometimes, especially in an emergency, a friend, neighbour or family member may be called on to take care of your bird.

 A pet sitter who comes to your home will also water your plants, take in your mail and newspapers.
 They will make a home look lived in by opening and closing blinds or windows and turning on lights in different areas of the house.